Abibubble/milestone2-harry-potter-quiz/README.md

 * Underneath the answers boxes, there is a clear timer that counts down from 180 seconds.

 ##### It needs to be instantly engaging to enourage the user to play the game.
+* The user is immediately greeted with a well-known quote from the Harry Potter books, which then prompts them to click to enter, causing them to interact with the quiz before the quiz even starts.
 * The Home page is bright and interesting, with bright colours to draw their eye in, and encourage them to play the quiz.
-* MUSIC???!?!?!?!?!?!?!
+* The navigation buttons are bright and right at the top, drawing thie eye to the 'Audio on' button.
+Upon clicking this, the audio adds more immersion to the website.
+* Each of the house buttons are bright, and coloured using the house colours, which are eye-catching.
+* Most people who know Harry Potter have a house that they consider 'their house'.
+The choosing house function allows them to feel like they're part of the quiz.

 ##### Questions needs to be randomised and drawn from a large bank of available questions.
 * There are 10 questions available for each of the 4 houses, giving a question pool of 40 possible questions.
 * The question set is fully randomised, without allowing questions to be repeated.

 ##### Manouvering around the site needs to be straightforward.
-* On every page, there is a button to take the user to Home, Instructions, or Settings pages.
+* On every page, there is a button to take the user to Home, Instructions, and to toggle the audio.
 * On the Home page, there are simple instructions for the user to choose their house, with brightly colored buttons to match the house colors.
+* Within the quiz, the question and answers are bright and eye-catching, making it obvious what to do.

 ##### The user must be able to give up on the quiz if they wish to, and return to the homepage.
-* On every page, there is a button to take the user to Home, which resets their house, score, and timer back to default.
+* On every page, there is a button to take the user to Home or to Instructions, which resets their house, score, and timer back to default.

 #### First Time Visitor Goals
 ##### I want it to be easy to understand what to do.